ajbisoft/docker_image-debian8_mysql/README.md

 * Added official MySQL 5.7 repository
 * Port 3306 is binded to 0.0.0.0
 * ENTRYPOINT set to autostart mysql-server service
-* If empty data volume is detected it will be initiated with new database
+* If empty data volume is detected it will be initialized with new database

 ## Usage